dheeraz101/obsidian-baseline/README.md

 ### A love letter to the community

-Baseline aspires to stand among the community’s leading themes, alongside Minimal, AnuPpuccin, ITS, and others.
 Shaped by the community, Baseline gives back through a rich collection of innovations: polished interface, compact elements, hover sidebars, with more to come.
-With a fully reimagined Obsidian interface, Baseline aims to be more than just a theme, but a fresh starting point, a new baseline for the community going forward.
+Baseline aims to be more than just a theme, but a fresh starting point, a new baseline for the community going forward.

 ## Credits